Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

-In step 4, we will create a program that outputs the state of the acceleration sensor and rate gyro in the Tank robot as a ROS topic.
+In Step 4, we’ll create a program that outputs the Tank robot’s acceleration sensor and rate gyro states as ROS topics.

 Overview¶

-These sensors are usually modeled as the object type called “device” inside Choreonoid, and by publishing the state of the corresponding device object, it is possible to output the sensed state values.
-ROS defines the standard message type sensor_msgs/Imu as an appropriate type for outputting these sensor values, so this step will use it to publish the state this time.
+These sensors are typically modeled as “device” objects within Choreonoid.
+By publishing the corresponding device object’s state, you can output the sensed values.
+ROS provides the standard message type sensor_msgs/Imu as appropriate for outputting these sensor values, so we’ll use it to publish the states in this step.

-Once you have learned this method, you will be able to output the status of other sensors and devices in the same way.
+Once you master this method, you’ll be able to output other sensors’ and devices’ states using the same approach.

 1#include <cnoid/SimpleController>